What Is Usability? Designing for Ease

 Usability is a useful concept for almost any type of marketer, developer, designer, or user researcher.
 Examples include UX designers, product designers, UX researchers, visual designers, and web developers.
 Usability can also be exceedingly helpful for product managers, UX engineers, UX writers, and anyone involved in creating a product.

-Learn more about usability on Coursera
+Learn to leverage usability in your design practice on Coursera

 Implementing usability principles into a creation process can make a product easier, more intuitive, and more satisfactory to use.
-There are several routes you can take to start learning about usability and usability testing:

 Looking to earn a certificate to demonstrate your new skill set?
 In the Google UX Design Professional Certificate program, you’ll learn the basics of UX research and testing and plan your own UX research study.
 Upon completion, you'll earn a professional certificate from an industry leader in technology.